 - Meat for selling may be brought to the contest pre-cooked.
 Contest meat must start raw and will be inspected on Friday morning.

 - All meats cooked at the Challenge must be USDA-approved meat or have been purchased from a USDA-inspected source.
 Cookers must be able to show proof of this.

-- In our Miscellaneous category, the health department has some concerns about what types of game (or exotic) meat will be cooked and sold to the public.
+- In our Anything Goes category, the health department has some concerns about what types of game (or exotic) meat will be cooked and sold to the public.
 The FDA and the Colorado Department of Health require that game meat come from inspected sources and our local officials are obliged to enforce that law.
-If you have any questions about whether your meat can be approved for the miscellaneous competition, call Summit County Environmental Health Department at (970) 668-4072.
+If you have any questions about whether your meat can be approved for the Anything Goes competition, please call the Summit County Environmental Health Department at 970-668-4072.

 - The Summit County Health Department updated their fee structure in 2017.
 An updated application and information may be found on the Summit County Health Department website.